qns7/macOS.qotfiles/README.md

 `alt + cmd - w` : create and focus new space

-`shift + alt + cmd - w` : move current window to newly created space and focus
+`shift + alt + cmd - w` : create new space and move current window to newly created space and focus

 `alt + cmd - d` : cycle fullscreens or del empty spaces